javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 Other built-in objects such as `Array`, `Date`, `Function` and others also keep methods in prototypes.

 For instance, when we create an array `[1, 2, 3]`, the default `new Array()` constructor is used internally.
-So the array data is written into the new object, and `Array.prototype` becomes its prototype and provides methods.
+So `Array.prototype` becomes its prototype and provides methods.
 That's very memory-efficient.

 By specification, all of the built-in prototypes have `Object.prototype` on the top.
-Sometimes people say that "everything inherits from objects".
+That's why some people say that "everything inherits from objects".

 Here's the overall picture (for 3 built-ins to fit):